 For those choosing further study, subjects pursued by Southampton graduates include Interpreting and Translating, PGCE, Law, Accountancy, Management and International Relations.
 Modern Languages students develop vital skills in addition to a high level of language competence that facilitate this varied choice of employment and study options, including the ability to gather and interpret information, to lead and work within teams and to develop opinions and communicate ideas and intercultural competence.
 The year abroad promotes a global mind set highly attractive to employers as well as resilience and independence.

 External Examiner(s) for the programme

-Name: Dr Joanne Sayner - University of Newcastle

-Name: Dr Damien Gaucher - University of Exeter

-Name: Dr Federico Faloppa - University of Reading
+Name: Dr Maria La Sala - University of Leeds Name: Dr Kook-Hee Gil - University of Sheffield

-Name: Dr Irene Macias - University of Bath
+Name: Professor Claire Taylor - University of Liverpool